kshun1994/Rain/README.md

 - [ ] Device select state:
 	- List available input devices
 	- "Move" device left or right to claim 1P/2P
+- [ ] Pause screen stuff
+	- [ ] Frame stepping
 ---------------------------------------------------------------------------------------------------------------------------------------------
+- [X] Make it so inputting Actions during other options doesn't just queue it up indefinitely
+	- E.g. currently hitting 5B during a jump will have Enk immediately do 5B upon landing no matter how long the jump is
 - [X] Add jumping
 - [X] Both forward and back walks have transition-into animations; include those somehow into Action::enter()
 - [X] Create a class to handle attacks